About Wild Women Hawai'i

 Freedom to Be Ourselves

-This is a brave space.
-We show up fully, meeting one another with authenticity, mutual kindness, and truth.
+Safety to show up fully, meeting one another with authenticity and mutual kindness.

 Who We Gather With

-Whether you're arriving for the first time or returning to the circle, you are an essential part of this global sisterhood of wild women.
-We understand that the deep need for connection, stillness, and authenticity transcends location.
-While our retreats are rooted in Hawai'i, we gather with women from near and far—whether you live on the islands or elsewhere—who are ready to meet themselves and others with depth, courage, and presence.
+Whether you're returning or arriving for the first time, you are an essential part of this global network of wild women.
+We understand that the deep need for connection and authenticity transcends location.

 How We Gather

-Our gatherings are not centered on adventure or sightseeing.
-They are designed for restoration and depth.
+Our gatherings are not centered on adventure, tourism, or sightseeing.

-We remain in one rooted place, attuned to the rhythms of the land.
-By slowing down, we allow space for genuine connection and peace.
+We remain in one rooted place, attuned to the rhythms of the land and our bodies.
+By slowing down, we allow space for genuine connection and inner peace.

 A Grounded, Nature-Based Space